Millinocket Marathon & Half

 What responsibilities do I have after I sign up?

 Second, please don't sign-up unless you are serious about showing up on race day.
-Although our race is free, we still prepare bib numbers and accrue expenses preparing for your arrival and participation.
+Although Millinocket is “free”, there are still many associated costs and funds expended when planning for your participation.

 If you need to switch race distances, update, or cancel your entry, please do so before November 1st.